DeboraOliver/DeboraOliver/README.md

 ## 🛠️ &nbsp; About me

-I've been working with data analisys for more than 5 years now.
-I've got experience with R and Python language in a variety of enviroments such as healthcare, pharmaceltical companies etc.
+I've been working with data analisys for more than 7 years now.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 </div>